copasi/model_replicator/examples/Gene_Regulatory_Networks/README.md

 ## References

 1. Elowitz MB, Leibler S (2000) A synthetic oscillatory network of transcriptional regulators.
 [Nature 403:335–338](https://doi.org/10.1038/35002125)

-2. Note that the number of particles per cell is different, and in fact all the parameter values used here are also different; we are reproducing only the rough behavior of the repressilator system.
+2. Note that the number of particles per cell is different from Ref.
+1, and in fact all the parameter values used here are also different.
+This is reproducing only the rough behavior of the repressilator system.